Bbuddah... Hoga Terra Baap

-The film released on 1 July 2011 to positive response from critics praising Bachchan’s performance & Jagannadh’s dialogues & direction.
+The film was released on 1 July 2011 to positive responses from critics praising Bachchan’s performance and Jagannadh’s dialogues and direction and became a box office hit.

 Plot

 ACP Karan has declared that he will eliminate all gangsters from Mumbai within two months.
-Gangster Kabir Bhai decides to eliminate Karan instead.
-In comes Vijju, a hitman who refuses to acknowledge that he is ageing, returns to Mumbai after a long exile in Paris, France, in order to perform one last job.
-While the gangsters and Vijju try to take down Karan, Karan is trying to woo his old college friend Tanya, and Tanya's friend Amrita is trying to figure out the relationship between Vijju and her mother, as she presumes that they must've had an affair many years ago, due to her mother's overly friendly nature to Vijju.
-Vijju later reveals that he is not the contract killer and is rather trying to protect his son, ACP Karan.
-Vijju was a gangster and his rowdyism ultimately leds to him and Sita, his wife get separated and he became separated from his son, Karan and Karan also had no idea about his father as his mother never told him.
-He also reveals that he didn't have an affair with Amrita's mother.
-Meanwhile, Vijju meets his estranged wife, Sita, but fails to patch the relationship, while Karan finally succeeds in winning over Tanya and her conservative father.
-Tedha attempts once again and is successful in pumping some bullets into Karan, failing Vijju's attempts to stop him from going to the place of the shootout.
-A hurt and angry Vijju then admits Karan to a hospital and visits Kabir's den.
-After reciting a short story and explaining three morals, Vijju informs that Karan is alive and that the den is surrounded by police, by accusing Tedha of being an undercover officer.
-A fierce shootout ensues in which Vijju kills all the confused gangsters at the den except Kabir and his aide Mac, who roped in Vijju to the underworld don.
-Tedha is killed by Kabir, who thinks he was lying.
-A surprised Kabir realises that Vijju is Karan's father, and that Tedha wasn't an undercover officer.
-He is shot in the head by Vijju, but Vijju spares Mac.
-At the hospital, Vijju, finally acknowledging that he is ageing, finally reconciles with his wife and asks her to decide whether he should reveal his identity to Karan.
-However, she forbids him from doing so, and he decides to go back to Paris, telling his wife Sita to bring Karan along when she is ready to do so.
+In response, gangster Kabir Bhai decides to eliminate Karan instead.
+Enter Vijju, a seasoned hitman who refuses to acknowledge his advancing age, returning to Mumbai after a long exile in Paris, France, to complete one last job.

+While the gangsters and Vijju attempt to take down Karan, the ACP is simultaneously trying to woo his old college friend Tanya.
+Meanwhile, Tanya's friend Amrita is attempting to unravel the mysterious relationship between Vijju and her mother Kamini "Kammo", suspecting they might have had an affair years ago due to Kamini's overfriendly demeanor towards Vijju.

+Vijju later reveals a shocking truth: he is not a contract killer but is actually trying to protect his son, ACP Karan.
+He explains that he was once a gangster, and his rowdy lifestyle ultimately led to his separation from his wife, Sita, and subsequently from his son.
+Karan was unaware of his father's identity, as his mother had never mentioned him.
+Vijju also clarifies that he did not have an affair with Kamini.

+Despite meeting his estranged wife Sita, Vijju fails to reconcile their relationship.
+However, Karan successfully wins over Tanya and her conservative father.
+Tragedy strikes when Tedha shoots Karan, despite Vijju's attempts to prevent the confrontation.
+A wounded and furious Vijju admits Karan to the hospital and then visits Kabir's den.

+After reciting a short story and explaining three morals, Vijju informs the gangsters that Karan is alive and that the den is surrounded by police, accusing Tedha of being an undercover officer.
+A fierce shootout ensues, during which Vijju kills most of the confused gangsters, leaving only Kabir and his aide Mac alive.

+Kabir kills Tedha, believing him to be a traitor.
+He is then surprised to learn that Vijju is Karan's father and that Tedha was not an undercover officer.
+Vijju shoots Kabir in the head but spares Mac.
+At the hospital, Vijju finally acknowledges his age and reconciles with Sita, asking her whether he should reveal his identity to Karan.

+Sita forbids him from doing so, and Vijju decides to return to Paris, with the understanding that Sita will bring Karan to him when she is ready to face this secret.